llnbn/llnbn/README.md

 I am enthusiast on competitive programming and computation theory.<br/>
 I program mainly in C/C++ with a focus on the development of embedded systems.

-💻 System Analyst at icarros.<br/>
+💻 Systems Analyst at icarros.<br/>
-💻 Project Manager at Smart4i.

 ##### 💬 You can ask me about:
 * Algorithms